 Restricting Issue Types

-You can use setFieldOptions on the issue type field and restrict the available issue types accordingly.
+When creating your own script you can use setFieldOptions on the issue type field and restrict the available issue types accordingly.

 import com.atlassian.jira.component.ComponentAccessor